ggx-ggx/playwright-bdd/docs/writing-steps/decorators.md

   When I add todo "foo"   # <- step defined in AdminTodoPage
 ```

-Here `playwright-bdd` will use single fixture `AdminTodoPage` for both steps instead of creating two separate fixtures.
+Here Playwright-BDD will use a single fixture `AdminTodoPage` for both steps instead of creating two separate fixtures.

-In some cases you may want to force usage of particular fixture.
+In some cases, you may want to force the usage of a particular fixture.
-For that you can apply special tag `@fixture:%name%`:
+For that, you can apply the special tag `@fixture:%name%`:

 ```gherkin
 @fixture:adminTodoPage